-Take home message: Any research or other scholarly work you do for an outside person or entity (including industry sponsors and government agencies) that generates income for U-M, or is paid for by that outside party, is likely to be considered “sponsored” work, and must be managed through the Office of Research and Sponsored Projects (ORSP) in conjunction with the Office of Sponsored Programs.
+Take home message: Any research or other scholarly work you do for an outside person or entity (including industry sponsors and government agencies) that generates income for U-M, or is paid for by that outside party, is likely to be considered “sponsored” work, and must be managed through the Office of Research and Sponsored Projects (ORSP) in conjunction with the Sponsored Programs (SP).

 Note: This page covers the research (non-financial) aspects of sponsored projects.
 For financial compliance issues associated with research projects (e.g. direct / indirect costs, effort reporting, and human subject fees), see the Grant administration page under our Tax & Financial section.